eclassifyadvertising7/eclassify-backend/API-Docs/profile.md

 7. Transaction support ensures atomic updates for profile changes
 8. Users can only access their own profile via `/me` endpoints
 9. Admins can access any user's profile via `/:userId` endpoints
+10. **Preferred location** is used for personalized search results and location-based notifications
+11. Preferred location fields are independent and can be updated individually or together
+12. Setting preferred location to null clears the preference